 Man found dead on highway with apparent gunshot wound, Las Vegas police say

-A man was found inside a vehicle suffering from an apparent gunshot wound, according to a Metropolitan Police Department news release.
+A man was found dead inside a vehicle with an apparent gunshot wound, according to a Metropolitan Police Department news release.

-A man was found inside a vehicle suffering from an apparent gunshot wound after a freeway crash early Sunday morning, according to a Metropolitan Police Department news release.
+A man was found dead inside a vehicle with an apparent gunshot wound after a freeway crash early Sunday morning, according to a Metropolitan Police Department news release.

 A Nevada state trooper found the man’s body after responding to a report of a crash near the Interstate 15 North HOV off-ramp to U.S. Highway 95 North around 3:30 a.m., the release said.